 01 of 07

-Introduction to Creating Miniature Stained Glass Effects
+Creating Miniature Stained Glass Effects

 Stained glass effects are useful for many types of miniatures.
 The techniques shown here can be used to color miniature glass and plastic containers, lampshades, plates, and serving trays as well as to create the effects of stained glass windows in miniature for dollhouses or other scale buildings.